FoodOntology/joint-food-ontology-wg/presentation/README.md

 ### 2020 ICBO IFOW Workshop

-* Author presentation slide decks and abstracts will be uploaded soon!
+* Author presentation slide decks and abstracts have been uploaded above.
+* Session Questions are in [2020 IFOW Session Notes And Questions](https://docs.google.com/document/d/1mCoPYGGl5m0VP5a-0fiMSRXRUL05zzsG2f6FCAso7-Y)
+* Session video will be uploaded shortly, and linked from here.